OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 ' + '*   **Online Advertising from AT&T Adworks**: You can opt-out of all Relevant Advertising delivered by AT&T AdWorks on your computer by visiting this page.
 You will need to opt-out on **each** computer browser you wish to exclude.
 ' + '*   **Mobile Advertising from AT&T Adworks**: You can opt-out of receiving Relevant Advertising delivered by AT&T AdWorks by visiting this page on your mobile device.
-You will need to opt-out on **each** mobile device you wish to exclude.
+You will need to opt-out on **each** mobile device you wish to exclude.' + '
+    *   You also can follow the steps below:' + '
+        *   From your AT&T mobile device you want to opt out, go to http://adworks.att.com/mobileoptout ' + '*   Make sure you are on the AT&T wireless network, and not on any Wi-Fi ' + '*   Choose the blue Opt-Out button.
+You should receive the following message: "Thank you.
+This device will not be receiving AT&T AdWorks Relevant Advertising"
+        ' + '
+    ' + '
-' + '*   **Online Behavioral Advertising from AT&T and Other Advertisers:** You can opt out of online behavioral advertising from our advertising partners and others here.
+' + '*   **Online Behavioral Advertising from AT&T and Other Advertisers:** You can opt out of online behavioral advertising from our advertising partners and others at the Network Advertising Initiative (NAI) here.
 You will need to opt-out on **each** computer browser you wish to exclude.
 ' + '*   **Advertising on att.net**: You can opt-out of receiving targeted online ads from Yahoo! when using our att.net email service or other Yahoo! services here.
 ' + '*   **Additional Advertising Opt-Out Choices:** You can opt out of online behavioral advertising from other companies who have joined an association called the Network Advertising Initiative.
 ' + '*   **Information about Cookies and Similar Technologies:** To limit collection of data on web sites that may be used for advertising, go here for information on how to manage cookies and other similar technologies on your computer.